humidair1999/gulp-browserify-shim-angular-boilerplate/README.md

 #### Core concepts

 - Attempt to manage ALL dependencies via npm/napa: view the `package.json` for more info.
-This is in contrast to using a dependency manager like Bower.
+This is in contrast to using a dependency manager like `bower`.

-- Manage browserify and its shim configuration entirely via gulp tasks.
+- Manage `browserify` and its shim configuration entirely via `gulp` tasks.

 - Establish logical defaults for directory structure and code organization.